DanAtkinson/enhanced-robocopy-script/README.md

 ## Author

-Created by Lee Robinson for enterprise server migrations and data transfers.
+Created for enterprise server migrations and data transfers.

 ---